 Like micarta, G-10 is a synthetic material but differs from it in that it’s made from fiberglass layered in epoxy.
-As a man-made material, it’s not damaged by water and has a fairly long lifespan.
-It has a slightly better grip when dry compared to micarta but is a little more slippery when wet.
+As a manufactured material, it’s not damaged by water and has a fairly long lifespan.
+It has a slightly better grip when dry than micarta but is a little more slippery when wet.

 Frequently Asked Questions

 Most definitely, yes.
 How often you need to do it depends on what kind of materials it’s being used on and the blade’s steel type.
 No blade stays sharp forever, and learning to use a whetstone properly is a right of passage for knife owners.
 Admittedly, sharpening the curved edge of a kukri is more challenging than a straight blade, but it can be done with time and practice.
 If you like to do detailed work with your kukri, make sure to hone it after every use.
 This doesn’t sharpen the blade per se but straightens out any bends and imperfections that might have occurred during your last use.